Indu Mitha

 Indu Mitha (née Chatterjee) (born 1929) is a Pakistani exponent of Bharatnatyam and one of only two in the nation (the other being Sheema Kirmani).
-She is also a faculty member at the Rawalpindi campus of the National College of the Arts.
+She also remained a faculty member at the Rawalpindi campus of the National College of the Arts, from which she has retired.

 Personal life

 Indu Mitha was born in Lahore in 1929 as Indu Chatterjee, into a Bengali Christian family of Brahmin heritage that had converted to Christianity.
 She studied MA philosophy from Delhi University in 1951.
 Her father, Gyanesh Chandra Chatterji, was a professor of philosophy and president of the Government College in Lahore, which was where Mitha grew up.
 Her elder sister Uma Anand married famous Bollywood director Chetan Anand.
 Her family moved to Delhi from Lahore during the Partition of India.
 In Delhi, she learned Bharatanatyam from Vijay Raghava Rao and Shrimati Lalita.
 Mitha learnt modern expressional dance from the iconic choreographer and actress Zohra Sehgal.
 After Independence, Mitha continued her dance training at Sangeet Bharat School and then later from S.V.Lalita.

 In 1951, she married Captain Aboobaker Osman Mitha, a Mumbai Memon against the wishes of her family, and moved back to Pakistan with him.
 Their daughter, Tehreema Mitha is an accomplished Bharatnatyam dancer.